mithildamani256/mithildamani256.github.io/_projects/facemask.md

 <div class="caption">
 This curve demonstrates how the F1 score, a balanced measure of precision and recall, varies with different confidence thresholds for the model's predictions on three classes: 'No Mask,' 'Mask On,' and 'Mask Incorrectly Worn'.
 </div>

-<h2>Qualitative Analysis</h2>

-Despite the inherent challenges of varying mask types, wearing styles, and lighting conditions, the model demonstrated a robust capability to discern and accurately classify the mask status on individuals

-<b>Kaggle notebook:</b> <a href="https://www.kaggle.com/mithildamani/face-mask-detection">here</a>. --> -->